-The Directors have pleasure in presenting the Society's 100th Annual Report and Accounts and Annual Business Statement for the year ended 31 December 2022.
+The Directors have pleasure in presenting the Society's Annual Report and Accounts and Annual Business Statement for the year ended 31 December 2023 - the year during which the Society celebrated its 100th birthday.

 The Society's business model is to provide residential mortgages entirely funded by personal and small business savings, predominantly in Wales.
 These products are delivered through direct and intermediary channels, operating from four retail branches across South Wales and our online savings portal.